EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 6.)
 Don't forget to configure **Grouping.**

 - To satisfy our use-case, we need to reduce overhead for our SOC as a part of our solution.
-Grouping similar **multiple alerts** together into a **single incident** helps to reduce _alert fatigue_.
+Grouping similar **multiple alerts** together into a **single incident** helps to reduce **alert fatigue**.

 -  In our example, our analytics rule will create an incident when a user fails to login 3 or more times in under 2 minutes...
 What if Joe fails to login 12 times in under 2 minutes?
 Rather than flooding your SOC with a separate alert for each trigger, all the failed login alerts can be grouped together by user etc.

-- This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure, when you need it.
+- This is crucial for maintaining your SOC's sanity and thus their effectiveness under pressure, when you need it most.
 In the below screenshot, I have enabled grouping alerts by user, by working day (8 hours):

 ![](/assets/img/Logic%20Apps%20&%20Automation/Create_Rule_Alert_Grouping.png)

 <br/>

 We'll trigger this analytics rule to generate alerts/incidents later.
-Next we need to build out our Logic App(s).
+Next we need to deploy our **Logic Apps**.

 <br/>
 <br/>